 Performance and Performers in the Composition Program

 Hearing a new composition realized is a critical part of a composer's education.
-The Composers' Ensemble at Princeton utilizes outstanding performers, chosen not only for their technical mastery but also for their abilities as sympathetic and resourceful collaborators.
+The Princeton Sound Kitchen (PSK) utilizes outstanding performers, chosen not only for their technical mastery but also for their abilities as sympathetic and resourceful collaborators.
 The ensemble generally presents two kinds of concerts: "freelance" concerts in which the instrumentation is determined by student compositions, and which typically feature a number of different performers and ensembles; and "ensemble" concerts in which a specific group (such as So Percussion, the Brentano Quartet, or Eighth Blackbird) is invited to play a collection of student works.
 Between four and six concerts are presented each semester.
 It is expected that each graduate student working in instrumental and vocal music will have at least one composition prepared by the ensemble each year.
 In addition, composers have ample opportunity to consult with ensemble members prior to or in the course of actual composition.
 The Princeton University Orchestra makes several hours of rehearsal time available each semester to graduate orchestration class members for readings of students' orchestrations; it also performs student compositions.
 The selection of a student work for performance by the orchestra is determined by the conductor of the University Orchestra and the composition faculty.
 The New Jersey Symphony also reads and records student works, typically every other year.
 The Princeton Laptop Orchestra (Plork) performs cutting-edge interactive electronic music, collaborates with musicians such as Matmos and Laurie Anderson, and plays numerous concerts both at Princeton and beyond.
 In addition, the department sponsors "ffmup" (Free Form Mash Up), an informal concert series featuring electronic and instrumental improvisation, and other musics not conducive to the formal concert hall.
 Students are encouraged to present additional concerts on their own and to participate in all University and music department performing ensembles.